To end gerrymandering, Pritzker should push redistricting reform

 Otherwise, the mapmakers are free to draw maps to their maximum political advantage, resulting in the tortured twists and turns in Illinois districts today.

 But that is not how it has to be.
 Other states have taken steps toward redistricting reform: Illinois can learn from them.

 The path forward

 Pritzker explicitly cited competitiveness as a requirement of a fair electoral map; that is a good place to start when considering redistricting reform.
 Voters want the ballots they cast to mean something, and a vote in a “safe” district is symbolic at best.

 Lawmakers tend to like safe districts.
-Illinois and 36 other states give state lawmakers the power to redraw their own state legislative districts.
+Illinois is one of 36 states that give state lawmakers the power to redraw their own state legislative districts.

 But states are trending toward taking mapmaking out of the hands of lawmakers.